floledermann/stimsrv-examples/README.md

 On Windows, you can also drag the example file onto the provided `launch.bat` file, or double click `launch.bat` to launch the first example in the directory.

-The `--open` option should launch a browser window showing the experiment start page.
+The `--open` option will launch a browser window showing the experiment start page.

-You can end stimsrv by pressing Ctrl-C (repeatedly) in the console window.
+You can end stimsrv by pressing `Ctrl-C` (repeatedly) in the console window.

 Make sure to always only run one experiment at a time, otherwise stimsrv will crash with a "port in use" error message.